raymond-arthur/NFL/README.md

 Let's start off with an example from two different years of the year-end results from the regular season.

 A few important background things to know:
 - From 2000 until 2020, teams played 16 games per season.
 In 2021 and 2022, teams played 17 games.
-We can easily track how many games a team played in a year (in the regular season) but summing their wins, losses, and ties.
+We can easily track how many games a team played in a year (in the regular season) by summing their wins, losses, and ties.